Michigan football suffocates Iowa, 26-0, for third straight Big Ten Championship

 Iowa's longest play of the first half?
 An eight-yard pass to Nico Ragini that came with x:xx left and got the Hawkeyes to the Michigan 30.
 The only reason the Hawkeyes were in scoring position was because a Tommy Doman punt bounced directly backward, netted just 25 yards and was downed at the U-M 38.

 But three plays later, on third-and-2 from the U-M 30, Mike Sainristil forced a fumble and Kris Jenkins recovered it to keep Iowa off the board.
-Though that was the most notable play, there were a number that continued to set Brian Ferentz's unit behind the sticks.
+Though that was the most notable play, there were a number that continued to set Iowa behind the sticks.

-On Iowa's first drive of the second quarter, Sainristil jumped a third-and-3 pass and nearly came away with an interception, but settled for a pass breakup.
-On Iowa's next drive, Kenneth Grant blew up a first down run for a loss of three which got things off schedule.
+On the first drive of the second quarter, Sainristil jumped a third-and-3 pass and nearly came away with an interception, but settled for a pass breakup.
+On Iowa's next drive, Kenneth Grant blew up a first down run for a loss of 3.

 The drive after that was the Jenkins fumble recovery and the time after that Josaiah Stewart came away with a batted ball at the line of scrimmage to force a three-and-out, before one final punt.